pl608/Battle-Ship/README.md

 ship-name: string (ofc)
 always keep the second item in the array `False` otherwise it wont allow you to use the ship and make sure that you do this after `ships` is defined :)
+### Also I will soon add socket to make it a multiplayer game